 Unwrapped mallets vary in head size and weight.
 The material used is wooden/rubber and means they have a dynamic range between them.
 The softer and lighter the mallet is the rubber head will produce a quieter contact sound compared to a hard wooden head.
 They can vary in shapes and sizes depending on what percussion instrument you want to play.
 The two common types are a round head or hammer head.
 Unwrapped mallets are used on instruments with harder keys such as glockenspiel and xylophones.

 Felt mallets vary in size and also hold density.
-They are either hard, medium or soft.
+Found in either hard, medium or soft varieties.
 They are used commonly on un tuned percussion such as cymbals and timpani’s to generate a sustain depending on how hard or soft you hit them.
-They are made by using 2 metal washers and wrapping the felt around them to the preferred size, weight and thickness.
+These mallets are made by using 2 metal washers and wrapping the felt around them to the preferred size, weight and thickness.
 They are generally mounted on wooden hollow sticks however it can vary to metal or solid wood to help enhance control.

-If you want any more information on the Drum Mallets then please do not hesitate to contact me on 01283 535333 option 1 and I will be happy to answer any questions you have.
+If you want any more information on the Mallets and Beaters then please do not hesitate to contact me on 01283 535333 option 1 and I will be happy to answer any questions you have.